-Base Salary: On an aggregated basis, the annual base salaries for our named executive officers are consistent with median salary levels for similarly situated executives at companies in our market comparison group.
+Base Salary: On an aggregated basis, the annual base salaries for our named executive officers are generally positioned between the 50th and 60th percentiles for similarly situated executives at companies in our market comparison group.
 As a general matter, the base salary for each named executive officer is initially established through negotiation at the time the officer is hired, taking into account the officer's qualifications, experience, prior salary and competitive salary information.
-The compensation committee annually reviews and, if appropriate, adjusts the base salaries of our President and Chief Executive Officer and other members of senior management.
+Our compensation committee annually reviews and, if appropriate, adjusts the base salaries of our President and Chief Executive Officer and other members of senior management.
 Each of our named executive officers has entered into an employment agreement with us that prohibits the compensation committee from materially decreasing his or her base salary as part of this annual review process.
 Salaries are also reviewed in the case of promotions or other significant changes in responsibilities.
-In each case, the compensation committee assesses individual performance against job responsibilities, our overall company performance, our budget for merit increases, and competitive salary information.
+In each case, our compensation committee assesses individual performance against each individual's job responsibilities, our overall company performance, our budget for merit increases, and competitive salary information.
 Base salary is intended to provide a baseline of compensation that does not fluctuate except for, potentially, merit-based increases and market comparisons.